-An employee may substitute temporarily in a position outside the (a) bargaining unit for up to fifteen (15) months from the date of the assignment.
+- (a) An employee may substitute temporarily in a position outside the bargaining unit for up to fifteen (15) months from the date of the assignment.
 Bargaining unit employees shall be given the first opportunity to fill the resulting vacancy.
 The employee shall have the right to return to their bargaining unit position prior to the expiry of the fifteen (15) month period by giving the Employer six (6) weeks' notice.
-Where an employee is backfilling outside of the bargaining unit for purposes of pregnancy and/or parental leave, the period of time will be extended up to nineteen (19) months from the date of the assignment.
-An employee will not accrue seniority while in a temporary position under this provision.
 An employee who remains outside of the bargaining unit beyond the period covered by this article shall lose all seniority.
-When the employee returns to the bargaining unit, all other employee(s) shall revert to their previous positions.
+When the employee returns to the bargaining unit, all other employee(s) shall revert to their previous positions. - (b) An employee who accepts a transfer under (a) above will not be required to pay union dues for any complete calendar month during which no bargaining unit work is performed.